Adriansyn/workaholic-schedule/README.md

  Grey= Past,
  Red= Present,
  Green= Future,
- The program will automaticaly update the current state of the planner based on the time of you local machine.
+ The program will automaticaly update the current state of the planner based on the time of your local machine.

  The user information will be saved to local storage.